uikit/uikit-site/docs/pages/navbar.md

 When using a sticky transparent navbar, it's quite common to blend it with the page background.
 In this case, the dropbar needs to be placed outside of the blending element using `dropbar-anchor`, and the dropdowns using `container`.
 Otherwise, the dropbar and dropdowns would also blend with the page background.
 This also means the dropbar will be placed outside of the sticky container.
 As a result, only the navbar will stay sticky, and the opened dropbar will scroll out of the view.
 This is why we added a new `close-on-scroll` option to close the dropbar before scrolling.

-Only white blends great with the page background.
-So make sure that the navbar has light colors using the `.uk-light` class and don't use the `uk-inverse` attribute to color the navbar.
+Since only white color blends well with the page background, make sure the navbar has light colors or use the `.uk-light` class.
+Do not use the `uk-inverse` attribute to color the navbar automatically.

 ```html
 <div class="uk-blend-difference uk-position-z-index-high" uk-sticky="sel-target: .uk-navbar-container; cls-active: uk-navbar-sticky">